 Key Characteristics of a Session:

-• Duration: By default, a session lasts until there's 30 minutes of inactivity.
-However, this duration can be customized in Google Analytics settings.
+- Duration: By default, a session lasts until there's 30 minutes of inactivity.
+This duration can be customized by the user.

 Importance of Sessions: